rust-lang/book/nostarch/chapter12.md

 ## Reading a File

 Now we’ll add functionality to read the file specified in the `file_path` argument.
-First we need a sample file to test it with: we’ll use a file with a small amount of text over multiple lines with some repeated words.
+First, we need a sample file to test it with: We’ll use a file with a small amount of text over multiple lines with some repeated words.
 Listing 12-3 has an Emily Dickinson poem that will work well!
 Create a file called *poem.txt* at the root level of your project, and enter the poem “I’m Nobody!